bitcoinppl/cove/README.md

-# SimpleBitcoinWallet
+# Cove

-A simple bitcoin wallet for all
+Cove, a simple bitcoin wallet for all